lazymutt/umadpro/README.md

 ### System Preferences H2 text
 Should the user have a 10.13.4+ device that is not User Approved MDM, they will be notified that they need to approve the MDM.

-This is the second set of text above the system preferences button.
+This is the second set of text above the **Open System Preferences** button.
 ```xml
 <string>--sysprefsh2text</string>
 <string>Open System Preferences and approve Device Management.</string>